mattmotoki/mattmotoki.github.io/content/masters-thesis.md

 My Master’s thesis was on approximate dynamic programming methods for control of a water heater.

 * Problem has simple but non-trivial non-Markovian dynamics.
-* Solved a simplified problem and proved that it's solution is at least as good the current state-of-the-art methods.
+* Solved a simplified problem and proved that its solution is at least as good the current state-of-the-art methods.
 * Developed an aggregation scheme to handle continuous state-space and showed that it is unbiased and has minimal variance.
 * Approximated a solution to the full problem and showed that the cost achieved was near to the theoretical prescient lower bound.
 * Applied optimized water heaters for derivative applications such as load shifting.